How Retail Investors Became Obsessed with 'Smart Money' Signals

 The Subscription Service Gold Rush

 Where retail demand goes, subscription services follow.
 The explosion of flow-focused services has been staggering.
 Following one of these services feels like you're in on a secret.
-It's financial voyeurism at its finest—watching the big players make their moves in real-time.

 Democratized Access: What once required Bloomberg terminals costing $24,000 annually and institutional connections is now available for under $200 per month.
 Technology has leveled the playing field.

-The Dark Side of the Flow
+The Cons of Flow Services

 Looking Forward: Fad or Future?